-491 Field Instruction I (3)
+491 Field Education I (3)

-A supervised educational experience with specified educational objectives in an agency setting, completing the required hours per week for the duration of the field placement.
-Field Instruction I requires a minimum of 240 hours.
+A supervised educational experience with specified educational objectives, completing the required hours per week in an agency setting for the duration of the field placement semester.
+Field Education I requires a minimum of 224 hours.

-492 Field Instruction II (3)
+492 Field Education II (3)

-A supervised educational experience with specified educational objectives in an agency setting, completing the required hours per week for the duration of the field placement.
-Field Instruction II requires a minimum of 240 hours.
+A supervised educational experience with specified educational objectives in an agency setting, completing the required hours per week in an agency setting for the duration of the field placement semester.
+Field Education II requires a minimum of 224 hours.